github/teach.github.com/README.md

 Original Authors
 ---------------------------------------
-These materials were loving donated to the OSS community by [GitHub](https://github.com/about) because it is an awesome company that has a passion for open sourcing a [great many things](https://github.com/github).
-The original authors of these materials include [Matthew McCullough](http://github.com/matthewmccullough), [Tim Berglund](https://github.com/tlberglund), and [Jared Koumentis](https://github.com/ShepBook), but we eagerly look forward to seeing their contributions diluted by the [community effort](https://github.com/github/teach.github.com/wiki/Hall-Of-Appreciation) to improve and grow these materials for the benefit of the Git-learning community.
+These materials were loving donated to the OSS community by [GitHub](https://github.com/about) because it is an awesome company that has a [passion for open sourcing](http://tom.preston-werner.com/2011/11/22/open-source-everything.html) a significant portion [of our work](https://github.com/github).
+The original authors of these materials include [Matthew McCullough](http://github.com/matthewmccullough), [Tim Berglund](https://github.com/tlberglund), and [Jared Koumentis](https://github.com/ShepBook), but we eagerly look forward to seeing those contributions overwhelmed by a [community effort](https://github.com/github/teach.github.com/wiki/Hall-Of-Appreciation) to improve and grow these materials for the benefit of the Git-learning community.

 Spread the Love